moby/moby/CONTRIBUTING.md

 ### IRC meetings

-There are two monthly meetings taking place on #docker-dev IRC to accomodate all timezones.
+There are two monthly meetings taking place on #docker-dev IRC to accommodate all timezones.
 Anybody can propose a topic for discussion prior to the meeting.

 If you feel the conversation is going off-topic, feel free to point it out.